Wings For Life World Run 2023 – you smashed it

 If you were one of those 206,728 participants in the 2023 edition – or among the countless additional supporters of the run for those who can’t – you joined a global movement that felt even more special than ever.
 And not just because it was the event‘s 10th anniversary.

-As people around the world came together for a fun day out, entry fees and donations for the May 7 charity run tallied an astonishing $8,537,029 CAD, 100 percent of which will go directly to vital research and clinical trials to find a cure for spinal cord injury.
+As people around the world came together for a fun day out, entry fees and donations for the May 7 charity run tallied an astonishing 5,802,595 euros ($10million NZD), 100 percent of which will go directly to vital research and clinical trials to find a cure for spinal cord injury.

 On the sporting side, it was no surprise that the world’s biggest running event produced thrills right up to the final moments.